-- Specialist equipment or resources such as coloured overlays and wobble cushions - IT programmes such as touch typing. - Small group or one-to-one intervention programmes with a teacher or learning support assistant. - Individual therapy programmes recommended by external professionals such as speech & language therapists, physiotherapists or occupational therapists - Personalised strategies recommended by external agencies such as Learning Support Service, the Educational Psychologist Service, Berkshire Sensory Consortium or Addington Outreach
+- Specialist equipment or resources - IT programmes such as touch typing. - Small group or one-to-one intervention programmes with a teacher or learning support assistant. - Individual therapy programmes recommended by external professionals such as speech & language therapists, physiotherapists or occupational therapists - Personalised strategies recommended by external agencies such as Learning Support Service, the Educational Psychologist Service, Berkshire Sensory Consortium, Addington Outreach or Foundry

 For some children, particularly those whose primary needs are related to physical / sensory or social, emotional and mental health, a one-page Pupil Strategies document will be put in place to record adaptations and monitor progress.
-Some children will also require an Individual Behaviour Plan or an Individual Health Care Plan depending on their needs.
+Some children will also require a Predict and Prevent Plan or an Individual Health Care Plan depending on their needs.